fabienjuif/use-locales/README.md

 ```

 ## API
-- `<LocalesProvider>`: provider, your nodes must be wrapped by this to use hooks, we recommand to set it at your application root element.
+- `<LocalesProvider hashKey>`: provider, your nodes must be wrapped by this to use hooks, we recommand to set it at your application root element.
+  * `hashKey`: is used to detect if locales have to be fetched before the timeout.
+A good practice is to use the git commit hash!
 - `useLang(): string`: returns the detect language use by the browser
 - `useLocales(path: string?): object`: given the path, returns locales from `<public-path>/locales/<lang>.json`
   * if `path` is not set it will returns all the locales